gpaux/evSolarCharger/README.md

 ```
 template:

-    # Sensor main_power_net expresses negative value in Watts for available power or positive value for consumed power.
+    # Sensor main_power_net expresses negative value in Watts for available power for charging car or positive value for consumed power.
     # For other inverter brands, adjust the formula to conform with above requirement according to your setup.
     - sensor:
         name: Main Power Net